0x21-consulting/ElderberryPi/README.md

 you would like these features:
 * Real Time Clock (essential for NTP and AD; you could use other hardware too)
 * Root filesystem encryption at-rest
-* Secure storage of CA root private key
+* Secure storage of CA Vault auto-unseal key
 * Optional physical perimeter security

 ### Software Prerequisites